stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 space.

-Argument ordering follows the general pattern used for 'normal' kernels with field data being followed by DoFmap data.
+Argument ordering follows the general pattern used for 'normal' kernels with field data being followed by dofmap data.
 The rules for arguments to inter-grid kernels are as follows:

 1) Include ``nlayers``, the number of layers in a column. ``nlayers``